The Home of Tibetan Buddhist Texts in Translation

 Even if wicked old Abu should die and descend to the lower realms,

-There’ll be a time when he’s freed through the teacher’s kindness.
+There’ll come a time when he’s freed through the teacher’s kindness.

 Then, I pray, may he continue to uphold supreme enlightened action